pagkly/Zed/Investopedia3/Offering.md

 ## Secondary Offerings

 A secondary market offering is a large block of securities offered for public sale that have been previously issued to the public.
 The blocks being offered may have been held by large investors or institutions, and the proceeds of the sale go to those holders, not the issuing company.
-Also called [secondary distribution](https://www.investopedia.com/terms/s/secondaryoffering.asp), these types of offerings are very different than initial public offerings and don't require nearly the same amount of background work.
+Also called [[secondary distribution]](https://www.investopedia.com/terms/s/secondaryoffering.asp), these types of offerings are very different than initial public offerings and don't require nearly the same amount of background work.

 ## Non-Initial Public Offerings vs. Initial Public Offerings